eilvelia/tdl/README.md

 `api_id` and `api_hash` can be obtained at https://my.telegram.org/.

-You can specify the path to `libtdjson` in the `TDLib` constructor's argument.
+The path to `libtdjson` can be specified in the `TDLib` constructor's argument.
 It is directly passed to [`dlopen`][dlopen] / [`LoadLibrary`][ll].
 Check your OS documentation to see where it searches for the library.